The Share Capital of a PLC in Singapore

 A private limited company in Singapore (PLC) is easy to incorporate and the minimum investment or minimum share capital is not burdensome for investors.
 The share capital of a PLC in Singapore is only SGD 1, payable upon incorporation.

 In some cases, some businesses are required to follow the prescribed minimum share capital, however, this applies only in some cases.
-One of our agents who specialize in the registration of a private limited company in Singapore can provide investors with complete information on these cases.
+One of our agents who specialize in the setting up a private limited company in Singapore can provide investors with complete information on these cases.

 What are the share capital requirements in Singapore?